-For additional information regarding how much weight your vehicle can carry, and an example of the Tire and Loading Information label, see Loading the Vehicle on page 5-29.
+For additional information regarding how much weight your vehicle can carry, and an example of the Tire and Loading Information label, see Vehicle Load Limits on page 9-23.
 How you load your vehicle affects vehicle handling and ride comfort.
 Never load your vehicle with more weight than it was designed to carry.